gakalmar/Notes/14_OOP with C#.md

     - **INTERFACES:**
         - `interface`:
             - **Overview:**
-                - **Definition:** An interface is a contract that defines how different parts of a program communicate with each other
+                - **Definition:** An interface is a contract that defines how different parts of a program communicate with each other (it defines the main public controls of a class, without specifying them - this is later done when a class implements them)
-                - It is an abstract type in C# that defines a **contract**:
+                - It is an **abstract type** in C# that defines a **contract**:
-                    - Any class or struct that implements an interface must provide an implementation of the members defined in the interface.
+                    - Any class or struct that implements an interface must provide an implementation of the members defined in the interface. (that's why ISP is important, to only use the interfaces we need)
                 - The interface is then used to facilitate communication between objects.
                 - Instead of using a reference of a concrete type, the objects talk to each other via this interface.
                 - This will lead `Components` to depend on **abstractions** rather than **implementations*